Fault Identification via Non-parametric Belief Propagation: Fault Identification Problem

 The sum-product formulation of BP is intended for approximate marginalization, rather than optimization.
 Despite this, the sum-product algorithm has been frequently applied to MAP estimation problems, as it often exhibits better convergence behavior than max-product \cite{SS}.
 It has an almost identical message-passing formulation,

+where the product step is computed as in \eqref{eq:maxprodB}.
 Again, one can estimate each $x_s$ by choosing the value that maximizes the belief $b_s(x_s)$, in this case corresponding to the maximum posterior marginal estimator.
 Although the sum-product beliefs are intended to approximate the marginal distributions of each $x_s$, if the most likely joint configurations all share a particular value for $x_s$, then this will be reflected in the marginal probability as well.
-Finally, a connection between non-asymptotic block length sum-product belief propagation and joint maximum likelihood or MAP\ detection was described in \cite{Walsh}.
+Finally, a connection between non-asymptotic block length sum-product belief propagation and joint maximum likelihood or MAP\ detection was described in \cite{walsh10}.

 Variants of BP typically rely on graph sparsity (few edges) to ensure both efficiency and accuracy.
 When the graph has no cycles, these algorithms are exact; for graphs with cycles, they are typically only approximate but are often accurate in systems with long, weak, or irregular cycles~\cite{ihler07b}.
 Unfortunately, although the fault signature matrix $A$ may be sparse, the same is typically not true of the matrix $J=A^T A$, especially for large $m$ and $n$.
 In the dense case, a direct application of BP to~\eqref{eq:gm1} may fail.
-For example, in experiments, with $A$ sized $100\times 200$ and approximately $10\%$ non-zero values $\pm 1$, $A^T A$ is approximately $50\%$ non-zero, and BP algorithms defined using~\eqref{eq:gm1} did less well than the current state of the art methods.
+For example, in experiments with $A$ sized $50\times 100$ and approximately $10\%$ non-zero values $\pm 1$, $A^T A$ is approximately $50\%$ non-zero, and BP algorithms defined using~\eqref{eq:gm1} did less well than the current state of the art methods.
 As the dimension sizes $m$ and $n$ are increased, $A^T A$ becomes dominated by non-zeros.
 This motivates us to define an alternative graphical model that relies on the sparsity of $A$ itself.